Spinach Artichoke Stuffed Sourdough Pretzels

 Once all the pretzels have been stuffed, cover them with a tea towel and let the pretzels rest for 60 min.

-After the pretzels are finished resting, preheat the over to 425F.
+After the pretzels are finished resting, preheat the oven to 425F.

 Once all the pretzels have been boiled, gently brush them with the egg wash and sprinkle them with salt.